axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/axon-ivy-portal/index.rst

 Axon Ivy Portal
 ***************

-**Axon Ivy Portal** is the centerpiece for your daily work with the applications you / your company implemented using the Axon Ivy.
+**|axon-ivy| Portal** is the centerpiece for your daily work with the applications you or your company implemented using |axon-ivy|.
-With a web-based, modern interface the Portal provides you with key functionalities on all your devices:
+With a web-based, modern interface, the Portal provides you with key functionalities on all your devices:

--  Access your / your company’s applications and start new cases
+-  Access your applications and start new cases

--  Manage and fulfil tasks assigned to you or your roles
+-  Manage and fulfill tasks assigned to you or your roles

--  Understand what’s going on by using on-the-spot statistics and historic data on all your cases and tasks
+-  Understand what is going on by using on-the-spot statistics and historic data on all your cases and tasks

--  Improve your Axon Ivy Portal experience and efficiency through the built-in customization options
+-  Improve your |axon-ivy| Portal experience and efficiency through the built-in customization options

-This document provides you – as a business user – with a comprehensive overview about the Axon Ivy Portal, its features and functionalities.
+This document provides you – as a business user – with a comprehensive overview of the |axon-ivy| Portal, its features and functionalities.

 ..
 Hint::
-	The look and feel shown in the screenshots of this document, as well as the presented features are part of the default standard Axon Ivy Portal.
-However, the Axon Ivy Portal is highly configurable, thus your company’s Portal might have a different look and feel, and some features might be disabled by your administrator.
+	The look and feel shown in the screenshots of this document, as well as the features presented are part of the standard |axon-ivy| Portal.
+However, the |axon-ivy| Portal is highly configurable, thus, the Portal of your company might have a different look and feel, and some features might be disabled by your administrator.

-To start your Axon Ivy Portal experience, use the link provided to you by your administrator.
-Following the link, the Axon Ivy Portal will ask for your login credentials.
+To start your |axon-ivy| Portal experience, open the link provided by your administrator in a web browser.
+The |axon-ivy| Portal will ask you to enter your login credentials.

 |login-screen|

 ..
 Hint::
-   Depending on your company’s infrastructure, you might be automatically logged in by the single-sign-on (SSO).
-In this case you’ll directly be forwarded to the Axon Ivy Portal Dashboard.
+   Depending on your infrastructure, you might be automatically logged in using single-sign-on (SSO).
+In this case, you will be forwarded directly to the
+   |axon-ivy| Portal Dashboard.

-   If ivy Security System is used, you can click on :guilabel:`Forgot my password` to reset in case you forget it.
+   If the Ivy Security System is used, you can click on :guilabel:`Forgot my password` to reset it.

-After successful login, you’ll see the Axon Ivy Portal Homepage and your personal dashboard.
+After successful login, you will see the |axon-ivy| Portal Homepage and your personal dashboard.
 All your activities can be managed from this central entry point.
-In detail these are:
+The Portal Homepage has the following elements:

 #.
-The Axon Ivy Portal header on the top is always visible and provides
+The |axon-ivy| Portal header at the top is always visible and provides
-   you with a global search, key information about the Portal and options to configure your personal user account.
+   you with a global search field, key information about the Portal and options to configure your personal user account.
 See :ref:`portal-header` for details.

    |axon-ivy-portal-header|

 #.
-The menu on the left side is always available and gives you access to
+The menu on the left side is always visible and gives you access to
-   all processes, cases, tasks and other features of the Axon Ivy Portal.
-If the menu is minimised, you could hover to the menu to enlarge it.
-You may enlarge permanently the menu by clicking on |pin-icon| icon in the top left corner.
+   all processes, cases, tasks and other features of the |axon-ivy| Portal.
+   If the menu is minimized, hover over the menu to enlarge it.
+You may permanently enlarge the menu by clicking on the |pin-icon| icon in the top left hand corner.

    |axon-ivy-portal-menu|

 #.
-In the center you see your personal dashboard providing you instant
+In the center, you see your personal dashboard providing you access to your
-   access to your processes, cases, tasks and performance indicators.
-See :ref:`dashboard` for a detailed introduction.
+   processes, cases, tasks and performance indicators.
+See :ref:`dashboard` for a detailed description.

    |axon-ivy-portal|